chandanyad/android-album-demo/README.md

-Created a Kotlin sample app to fetch the data from the API and render the data into the RecycleView.
+The Created a Kotlin sample app to fetch the data from the API and render the data into the RecycleView.
 API URL - https://jsonplaceholder.typicode.com/albums

 Below libraries are used –